 The first election for a national government in New Zealand took place on 14 July 1853 at Russell.
-It was for the Bay of Islands parliamentary seat, and the successful candidate was Hugh Carleton.
+The successful candidate for the Bay of Islands parliamentary seat was Hugh Carleton.
 Over the years the north made few ripples on the political scene, with three notable exceptions:

-- Gordon Coates won the Kaipara seat in 1911 and held it till his death in 1943.
-He was prime minister from 1925 to 1928, and for periods he held the portfolios of justice, post and telegraphs, railways, public works and native affairs.
+- Gordon Coates won the Kaipara seat in 1911 and held it until his death in 1943.
+He was prime minister and minister of external affairs from 1925 to 1928, and for periods he held the portfolios of justice, postmaster-general, telegraphs, railways, public works and native affairs.

-- Vernon Cracknell, a Kerikeri accountant, won Hobson (formerly Bay of Islands) in 1966, to become Social Credit’s first MP, for one brief term.
+- Vernon Cracknell, a Kerikeri accountant, won Hobson (formerly Bay of Islands) in 1966, to become Social Credit’s first MP, for a three-year term.

 - Matiu Rata, Labour MP for Northern Māori from 1963, was minister of Maori affairs and lands from 1972 to 1975.
 In 1980 he resigned to set up a new party, Mana Motuhake.

 Education and health

 Health care is provided by four hospitals, general practitioners and a number of other providers.
 Free medical care for the impoverished district of Hokianga (established in 1941 under the Hokianga Special Medical Area) was threatened when health services were restructured in the early 1990s.
 However, the community took action, setting up the Hokianga Health Enterprise Trust to retain the services.

 Early local government

 For a long time Northland was known as North Auckland.
-Under the provincial government of 1852 to 1876 it was part of a wider Auckland province.
+Under the provincial government system of 1853 to 1876 it was part of a wider Auckland province.
 Subsequently smaller territorial authorities emerged, and in 1964 there were seven counties, four boroughs and three town districts.

 Hounded for money